This is the JMP Live 19.0 help. Other versions include 18.2, 18.1, 18.0, 17.2, 17.1 and 17.0.

 Refresh Data

-In JMP Live, you can refresh data using a script.
+In JMP Live, you can use a script to refresh data.
 Follow these general steps:

 1.

-In a data post, create a refresh script.
+Create a refresh script in a data post.
 See Create a Refresh Script.

 2.